moonstar-x/old-server-setup/docs/game-servers/assetto-corsa.md

 ## Windows Virtual Machine Alternative

-The biggest downside of running the server through a Windows VM is the "wasted" disk space, since you need to count the Windows instalallation and the Assetto Corsa game binaries which both sumed take around 40 GB.
+The biggest downside of running the server through a Windows VM is the "wasted" disk space, since you need to count the Windows instalallation and the Assetto Corsa game binaries which both summed take around 40 GB.
 The great advantage that this has though, is the ease of configuration for custom content and multiple server configurations thanks to the nice server manager GUI.
 For this reason, I have opted for this option but you can always choose the one you prefer.

 ### Installing the Virtual Machine